Phoenix-the-Imperial/Linear-Algebra-Machine-Learning/README.md

 # Machine Learning
 ## Description
  A Machine Learning library written in C++.
-Current Version: ML-0.0.3.
+Current Version: ML-0.0.4.
+## Version: ML-0.0.4
+ Added LU factorization using the Doolittle algorithm.
 ## Version: ML-0.0.3
  The following changes were made:
  1. Defined a getter (`get_at()`) for matrix elements that can not mutate the element it is accessing (unlike `at()`).